 South Dakota defines reckless driving as driving:

 In other words, reckless driving is operating a vehicle in a manner that poses a danger to other people or property.
 (S.D.
 Codified Laws § 32-24-1.)

 Reckless driving is a class 1 misdemeanor in South Dakota.
 The penalties depend mostly on how many prior offenses the driver has.

 A first reckless driving conviction carries up to a year in jail and/or a maximum of $2,000 in fines.

 For a second or subsequent reckless driving violation within a year, the motorist face the same fines and jail time and additionally a 30-day to one-year-and-30-day license revocation.

 A reckless driving conviction will add eight points to the motorist's driving record.
 Accumulating 15 or more points within a one-year period or 22 points within a two-year period can lead to license suspension.

-South Dakota has another, less serious crime called "careless driving."
+South Dakota has a less serious crime called "careless driving."
 The offense is defined as driving "carelessly and without due caution, at a speed or in a manner so as to endanger any person or property, not amounting to reckless driving."
 (S.D.
-Codified Laws § 32-24-8 (2017).)
+Codified Laws § 32-24-8.)